-An absolutely complete experience: with a lot of insights into what I want to do, a nostalgic meeting with the folk music that I have up with, an excellent rendering of ghazals and to top it all amazing food.
-Had the Walnut Chutney for the first time in my life, had to coax the cook to tell me the recipe.
+An absolutely complete experience: with a lot of insights into what I want to do.
+A nostalgic meeting with the folk music that I have grown up with.
+An excellent rendering of ghazals and to top it all amazing food.
+Had the Walnut Chutney for the first time in my life.
+Had to coax the cook to tell me the recipe.
 And all of this came in an absolutely unplanned way, like all the other pleasant things in life.

 Are we the new changing face of India?